-(A) One 5pg policy brief, counting for 40% of grade
+(A) One policy memo, counting for 25% of grade

-Students are expected to produce an in-depth policy brief related to a policy/operational/managerial issue covered in class.
-Suggested topics, examples, and further guidance will be provided during Class 1.
-Each memo should be max. five pages, using Times New Roman font 11, single space, and normal margins (overlong memos will be penalized).
+Students are expected to produce a short policy memo related to a policy/operational/managerial issue of their choice.
+Suggested topics, examples, and further guidance will be provided during Classes 1 & 2 (see slides).
+Each memo should be up to two pages with font size 12 (overlong memos will be penalized).
 Deadline is Sunday 26 March at 11:59pm.

-(B) One 2pg policy memo, counting for 30% of grade
+(B) One collaborative policy brief, counting for 45% of grade